Marriage Is a Private Affair: Reception

 According to Hollywood Reporter news items, Marriage Is a Private Affair was the first Hollywood film to have a world premiere specifically for U.S. combat forces overseas.
 Lana Turner made a personal appearance at the premiere, which modern sources note took place on September 23, 1944 at a theater in Naples, Italy.
 In October 1944, According to MGM records the film earned $1,934,000 in the US and Canada and $715,000 elsewhere, making a $237,000 profit.

+The film is thought to be the source for the title of Chinua Achebe's short story of the same name.

 Radio adaptation

 Marriage Is a Private Affair was presented on Screen Guild Theatre on June 17, 1946.
 Turner and Hodiak reprised their roles from the film.